 So you want to subscribe to a freight forwarding software to make managing your business easier?
 Great!
 But where do you even begin?
 Where do you find the best software that will meet your needs?
 How do you know that it will be worth the money that your company spends?
-Should you continue using outdated softwares?
+Should you continue using outdated software?

 Working in freight forwarding is already full of challenges and obstacles, and the last thing anyone in the industry needs is more stress, especially when there are programs to outsource help from.